-1. In the Catalog pane, click Portal and All Portal.
+1. In the Catalog pane, click Portal and Living Atlas.

 4. Turn off the HongKong_ProjectedPopulation layer so you can see the new one.

-5. In the Contents pane, double-click World Population Density Estimate 2016 to open its Layer Properties dialog box.
+5. In the Contents pane, right-click World Population Density Estimate 2016 and click Properties.

 Here you can read that the Data Type is Raster.
 The other layers that you added were vector data, which is made up of points, lines, and polygons.
 Raster data is instead stored in a grid.
 A digital photo is a kind of raster, made of a grid of differently colored pixels.

-7. Close Layer Properties and zoom in on the map until you can see the cells.
+7. Click Cancel and zoom in on the map until you can see the cells.

 They are color-coded to represent the level of population density.

-8. On the ribbon, click the Map Click Basemap and choose Imagery.
+8. On the ribbon, click the Map tab.
+Click Basemap and choose Imagery.